PowerDNS/pdns-ansible/README.md

     pdns_repo_branch: 'master'
 ```

-Run the PowerDNS masterbranch from a package from repo.powerdns.com as a master
+Run the PowerDNS master branch from a package from repo.powerdns.com as a master
-with the MySQL backend and with privilege root user to initialize database:
+with the MySQL backend and use the root user to initialize the database and database user:
 ```
 - hosts: ns2.example.net
   roles: